GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

 The paths from a QGIS project to the geodata are by default relative.
 This means when the data and the project are in a fixed folder structure, you can move the whole structure without impacting the QGIS project or the paths to the data.

 A standard folder structure has two principal advantages:
-1. If we share the whole project folder, we can expect the project to run without problems on a different computer
+1. If we share the whole project folder, we can expect the project to run without problems on a different computer.
-2. The folder structure supports the proper organisation of project data and helps ensure the QGIS project will work as intended
+2. The folder structure supports the proper organisation of project data and helps ensure the QGIS project will work as intended.
 :::

 1. Create a new folder on your computer with the name "GIS_Training_Public_Health_Day_1-2".
 In the folder create the following folder structure: